 • The campus controller’s office updates their copy of the PCCF form on file (by checking the Close Fund checkbox) and sends copies of the updated form to the PSC and to the former custodian, thereby releasing the latter from any responsibility for this fund.

-Unless approved by the Assistant Vice President/University Controller, there are no exceptions to this procedural statement.
+Unless approved by the Associate Vice President/University Controller, there are no exceptions to this procedural statement.

 1 In general, organizational unit purchases should follow established PSC policies and procedures and the CU Marketplace and the Procurement Card should be used to accomplish most small-dollar purchases.